Write Off Your Mileage? The IRS Expands the Deduction for Fuel Costs in 2023

-On June 9, the agency announced a bump in the optional standard mileage rate for the final six months of 2022.
+On Dec.
+29, the agency announced a bump in the optional standard mileage rate starting Jan.
+1, 2023 — which will now be 65.5 cents per mile driven.
 Taxpayers can use the new rate to calculate the deductible costs of operating an automobile for business and certain other purposes.

-For the final six months of 2022, the standard mileage rate for business travel will be 62.5 cents per mile, up 4 cents from the rate effective at the start of the year.
-The new rate was implemented to help drivers cope with the surging price of gasoline in recent weeks.
+For the final six months of 2022, the standard mileage rate for business travel was 62.5 cents per mile, up 4 cents from the rate effective at the start of 2022.
+The new rate was implemented to help drivers cope with the surging price of gasoline.
 The average national price hit a new record high of $5.016 a gallon on June 14, 2022, according to AAA.
 That’s up from $4.452 a month ago and $3.080 as recently as last year.

 Another option for taxpayers is to calculate the actual costs of using their vehicles rather than using the standard mileage rates.
 For charitable organizations, the rate remains unchanged at 14 cents per mile because it is set by statute.